meedan/meedan.com/README.md

 [Middleman](http://middlemanapp.com/) compiles our static site `build` from files in `source`.

 Middleman is a ruby and markdown templating & routing system.
 When you work with middleman you are generating a static site that is generated in a `build` directory, but you only see the `source` files while you are working.
-When you are ready to make the static build of all your pages with all your templating logic re-run, you do `middleman build` (or in Meedan’s case, the build system does it for you).
-You have to do that before you deploy.
-Commit and push the latest `build` directory to deploy it.
-Middleman is designed for people who do this routine all day.
+When you are ready to make the static build of all your pages with all your templating logic re-run, you do `middleman build` and commit the build directory — in Meedan’s case, the build system does it for you so you don't need to build before you deploy.

+The build directory is ignored and rebuilt by the deployment process.

 ## Quick start